 You can also come across empty clicks in the Hotjar tool.

 This interaction is useless since the action (in this case, several clicks in a row) was most probably accidental.
 It’s not a problem for a small website.
-Yet a serious resource with huge traffic is a different story.
-If several thousands of visitors intentionally or unintentionally click a blind spot (a zone outside the functional area of a website) or another place where interactions seem to make no sense, such data will have almost no value.
+Yet, a serious resource with huge traffic is a different story.
+If several thousands of visitors intentionally or unintentionally click a blind spot (a zone outside the functional area) or another place where interactions seem to make no sense, such data will have almost no value.

 For instance, this data tells you nothing: